Skip To Main Content

 Beginnings in Georgetown

 Georgetown Visitation was founded in 1799.
-Today it is a thriving college preparatory school, home to a religious community, and a site with 14 buildings on the historic registry, nine of them built before the Civil War.
-It has laid claim to be the oldest Catholic school for girls in the original 13 colonies, but this is not precisely true since it was founded in the District of Columbia.
+Today it is a thriving college preparatory school, home to a religious community, and a site with fourteen buildings on the historic registry, nine of them built before the Civil War.
+It has laid claim to be the oldest Catholic school for girls in the original thirteen colonies, but this is not precisely true since it was founded in the District of Columbia.

 These painted copies from originals at the first Visitation house in Annecy, France portray St. Francis de Sales and St. Jane de Chantal.
 Father Michael Wheeler brought them back to Georgetown after a visit to Annecy in 1829.
 Collection of Georgetown Visitation.